caiiiycuk/js-dos/v7/docs/configuration.md

 // ...
 ```

-This file can contains any configuration that you want.
+This file can contain any configuration that you want.
 You can access it with [Command Interface](command-interface).
 For example:
 ```js
 const ci = await Dos(/*element*/).run(/*bundle url*/);